rubinastha/heartwell/README.md

 ## Roadmap

-- [ ] User testing with a small group of patients
+- [ ] User testing with a small group of users
-- [ ] Define a lightweight clinician review process for term definitions
+- [ ] Implement Anthropic API for AI-based term-search
 - [ ] Revisit scope for v2 based on testing feedback

 ## License

-TBD
+MIT